hapifhir/hapi-fhir-jpaserver-starter/README.md

 # Running Locally

 The easiest way to run this server is to run it directly in Maven using a built-in Jetty server.
-To do this, execute the following command:
+To do this, change `src/main/resources/hapi.properties` `server_address` and `server.base` with the values commented out as *For Jetty, use this* and then execute the following command:

 ```
 mvn jetty:run